Cuando calienta el sol (song): Quand le soleil était là

-The song was adapted into French language as "Quand le soleil était là" and was recorded by a great number of artists in French including Bob Azzam, John William, Florence Passy and Rosy Armen (all in 1962), Ginette Ravel (1963), and Gloria Lasso.
+The song was adapted into French language as "Quand le soleil était là" and was recorded by Gloria Lasso, and in 1962 by artists in French including Bob Azzam, John William, Florence Passy and Rosy Armen, Ginette Ravel recorded the song in 1963.

 Other languages

 There are many language interpretations including by Lola Novakovic as "Zalazak sunca" (in Serbo-Croat), and Croat singers Trio Tividi and Gabi Novak as "Kad zalazi sunce".
 There is also a version in Portuguese sung by Marco Paulo titled "Sempre que Brilha o Sol".